Community Wellness and Protection

 - Chemoprophylaxis is administered for disease and infection and on-going monitoring is completed as required.

 - Health promotion and prevention education is provided to community members through prenatal education sessions, community health fairs, workshops, and the TCHSS website to help facilitate rapid diagnosis of disease as well as appropriate screening and treatment of latent TB.

-HIV/AIDS and other Sexually Transmitted Infections
+Human Immunodeficiency Virus /Acquired Immune Deficiency Syndrome and other Sexually Transmitted Infections

 - Prevention education is provided to community members through puberty education sessions, prenatal education sessions, community health fairs, workshops and the TCHSS website.

 - Access to condoms is provided by having supplies available in public washrooms within the community.

 - Needle exchange is provided if requested.